ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 Its `Makefile` has an example of a NARC being edited with files that are present in the repository.
 [These](https://github.com/BluRosie/hg-transparent-textbox/blob/main/Makefile#L87) [lines](https://github.com/BluRosie/hg-transparent-textbox/blob/main/Makefile#L97-L106) (there are two links there, lines 87 and 97-106) can be deleted in the event that you don't want to use the transparent textboxes that are implemented by the repository.
 This will then also involve deleting the code that is present to handle the transparent textboxes--clearing out the `src` directory and the `asm/other_hooks.s`, `repoints`, `bytereplacement`, and `hooks` files will leave the repository blank for your populating.

 From there, adding new files in `src` will automatically compile them and link everything for insertion.
 Same goes for assembly source files in `asm`.  [`asm/thumb_help.s`](https://github.com/BluRosie/hg-transparent-textbox/blob/main/asm/thumb_help.s) is a file that implements some functions that the C compiler sometimes assumes exists and uses as functions.

-## hg-engine
-[hg-engine](https://github.com/BluRosie/hg-engine/) is an engine overhaul for Pokémon Heartgold primarily focused on adding all of the existing Pokémon and updating the battle engine accordingly.
-Any code changes can be tacked on to hg-engine as well--multiple projects add their code changes on top and use things accordingly.

-hg-engine adds separate overlays that are linked to existing ones--one for the overworld, one for battles, another for the PokéDex overlay, and a few for individual massive functions.
-These are all separated into their own folders: `src/field`, `src/battle`, and `src/pokedex`, and `src/individual`, respectively.
-All of these are linked against both `rom.ld` and the functions that are in the base `src` directory, which is now treated as an arm9 extension overlay.
-These are then linked with their respective folders in `asm` as well (except for `individual` functions).

-hg-engine also comes with the benefit of community support.
-Feel free to join the KoDSH Discord or the DS Modding Community Discord to get support with any given problem--be it setting up the repository for editing, adding new Mega Pokémon, adding your own forms, whatever you may need.